Azure-Samples/netappfiles-java-crr-sdk-sample/README.md

 This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for a NFS v4.1 enabled volume, similar to other examples, the authentication method is based on a service principal, this project will create two ANF Accounts in different regions with capacity pool.
 A single volume using Premium service level tier in the Source ANF, and Data Replication Volume with Standard service level tier in the destination region.

+The cleanup process takes place (not enabled by default, please change the variable shouldCleanUp to true at main file if you want the clean up code to take a place),deleting all resources in the reverse order following the hierarchy otherwise we can't remove resources that have nested resources still live.
+You will also notice that the clean up process uses a function called WaitForNoANFResource, at this moment this is required so we can workaround a current ARM behavior of reporting that the object was deleted when in fact its deletion is still in progress.
 # How the project is structured

 The following table describes all files within this solution: